Why You Need to Stage Your Home in the Colorado Springs Market…

 You Will Make More Money = Tax Free Cash in Your Pocket

-According to the 2016 National Statistics report, staged homes spent 90% less time on the market!
+According to recurring National Statistics reports, staged homes spent 90% less time on the market!

 Statistics suggest professionally staged homes sell on average for 7% more money than non-staged homes.